facioquo/stock-indicators-python/docs/_indicators/Pivots.md

 - It does not return a single incremental indicator value.
 - The first `L` and last `R` periods in `quotes` are unable to be calculated since there's not enough prior/following data.

-:paintbrush: **Repaint Warning**: this price pattern looks forward and backward in the historical quotes so it will never identify a pivot in the last `R` periods of `quotes`.
+> :paintbrush: **Repaint warning**: this price pattern looks forward and backward in the historical quotes so it will never identify a pivot in the last `R` periods of `quotes`.
 Fractals are retroactively identified.

 ### PivotsResult